Course Title: Computing for Fashion Design and Product Development

 Course Description

 In this course you will be introduced to software used in the fashion industry to design and develop fashion products.
 These software packages cover pattern cutting, costing, and 3D design development.
-You will also explore the use of CAD (computer aided design) and CAM (computer aided manufacture) technologies within the fashion industry and the impact they have on design and product development.
+You will also explore the use of 3D visualisation software within the fashion industry and the impact it has on design and product development.

 Objectives/Learning Outcomes/Capability Development